 It was a magical experience to see the tiny turtles making their way slowly to the sea.
 The odds may be stacked against the little turtles, but it was wonderful to see the efforts that the volunteers put into giving them the best possible chance of survival.

 By Elaine & David at The Whole World is a Playground

 The Okavango Delta in Botswana, a wetland of meandering waterways flowing from the mountains of Angola, is one of the most beautiful places on earth.
-Among the crystal clear waters and swampy grasslands an incredible mix of Africa’s greatest wildlife roam freely throughout its plains.
+Among the crystal clear waters and swampy grasslands, an incredible mix of Africa’s greatest wildlife roams freely throughout its plains.

 We listened to lions roaring across the plains as we sipped sundowners in the bush.
 And met a grumpy hippo blocking our path home as he took the opportunity to cool down in a puddle in the path rather than the deeper waters surrounding them.